grafana/agent/docs/flow/reference/components/discovery.kubernetes.md

 ### `selectors` block

-This contains optional label and field selectors to limit the discovery process to a subset of available resources.
+The `selectors` block contains optional label and field selectors to limit the discovery process to a subset of resources.
 See [https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/)
 and [https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) to learn more about the possible filters that can be used.